Rimbik/ai-nextGen/Ovarian_Cancer_Journey_LinkedIn_Post (1).md

 If this can happen to me, it can happen to anyone.

 An overian cyst in women is normal, it can happen from 19 to 70+ age in women but in no circumstances you should leave it untreated, consult dr asap and do ca-125 blood test fast.
+If Dr. days normal at first view, go for self test CA-125, then if needed CT Scan

 Please:
 - Be aware.